numbats/learnr/slides/chapter2_08_conditionalstatements.md

 **else if statement**

 The else if statement allows you to further customize your control structure.

-You can add as many else if statements as you like such that you can customize the action of your code depending on the conditions.
+The syntax of an else if statement looks like this:

     if (condition1) {
       action1